Ryan Hsi, MD, FACS

 Epidemiology and pathophysiology of kidney stones

 For over 50 years we have thought that the initiating event for idiopathic calcium stone disease is the Randall plaque, on which stones grow, break off, and become active urinary stones.
-Through advanced high-resolution microscopy, we described intratubular mineralization of the renal medullary tissue proximal to the Randall plaque.
+Using advanced high-resolution microscopy, I described intratubular mineralization of the renal medullary tissue proximal to the Randall plaque (PMID: 27306864).
 These findings may focus the development of therapeutics that would help modulate or slow the mineralization process at the tissue level.
-These data are supported by epidemiologic work describing the associations of demographics, metabolic syndrome, diet, and vascular disease with kidney stone risk.
+These data are supported by epidemiologic work describing the associations of demographics, metabolic syndrome, diet, and vascular disease with kidney stone risk (PMIDs 29753847, 31430246, 26454103).

 - Hsi RS, Ramaswamy K, Ho SP, Stoller ML.
 “The origins of urinary stone disease: upstream mineral formations initiate downstream Randall’s plaque.”
 BJU Int.
 2017; 119(1):177-84.
 PMID: 27306864 PMCID: PMC5161725